 I'm lost now.
 Any engineers out there care to help?

 I'm trying to figure out how many 2.3 MW turbines it will take to provide 500 billion kWh....?
-I've got units/conversion issues going on.
 Let's just say that's a lot of turbines that need to manufactured - not to mention the manufacturing facilities that need to be built to do it.
 I'm sure the production capacity is not there right now.

-Also, to get your head around the dollars involved, a $250 million dollar construction project is huge - like Coors Field (baseball stadium) in Denver. $4.8 billion is the final cost of the Denver International Airport.
+Also, to get your head around the dollars involved, a $250 million dollar construction project is huge - like Coors Field (baseball stadium) in Denver. $4.8 billion is the final cost of the Denver International Airport - and I think it took 10 or 12 years to build it.
 So, $600 billion dollars is huge - the equivalent of building 125 huge airports.

-So, now I have my head wrapped around the problem...did this help you at all?
+So, now I have my head around the problem...did this help you at all?